Shirley-He-UX/Exploration/README.md

 1.the project idea

     Trough the iteraction with the websites explain the experience of the narmal academic career.

-    The more we know, the more we realize how little we know.
+    “The more you know, the more you know you don't know.” ― Aristotle

    ![image](https://github.com/snow1991bloom/Exploration/blob/master/pictures/Exploration_%E9%A1%B5%E9%9D%A2_01.jpg?raw=true)